 This is definitely possible.
 Countries have cut spending without causing a fall in GDP.

-However, this usually occurs when they are able to boost demand through another way. e.g. Devaluation of exchange rate, cut in interest rates, boost to money supply.
+However, this usually occurs when they are able to boost demand in another way. e.g. Devaluation of the exchange rate, cut in interest rates, boost to the money supply.
 Many European countries are trying to cut government spending, but there is no devaluation, no boost to exports and no loosening of monetary policy.
 Therefore it is much more difficult.

-Also, we are currently in a liquidity trap, bond yields are falling, the private sector want to save not spend.
-Cutting government spending has definitely not ‘increased confidence’ as many policy makers vainly hoped.
+Also, we are currently in a liquidity trap, bond yields are falling, the private sector wants to save not spend.
+Cutting government spending has definitely not ‘increased confidence’ as many policymakers vainly hoped.

 As you can see below, there have been times, when US debt rose, but Debt to GDP fell.
 This is because high economic growth enabled a fall in the debt to GDP ratio.

 Markets are currently worried that we have a combination of high debt, but mainly the prospects for growth have fallen.
 Therefore debt / GDP ratios are rising.